 - Probation.
 An accused may be required to comply with the conditions of a probation order for a period of time, similar to those mentioned under “Conditional Discharge”.
 Unlike a conditional discharge, this does result in a criminal record.

 - Custody.
-The worst possible outcome, a judge may decide that the accused must spend time in jail.
+The worst possible outcome; a judge may decide that the accused must spend time in jail.
 The period can be anywhere from a few days or a few weeks to several months or even years, depending on the charge.
 For obvious reasons, this outcome must be avoided at all costs.
 A criminal defence lawyer can help to avoid or reduce a possible jail sentence.

 In some cases, the Crown proceeds by way of indictment, either because that is the only option available on the charge, or because the Crown considers the offence to be serious due to the criminal record of the accused, the charge itself, or both.
 In these types of cases, the accused has an election on how they want to proceed with their charges.
 One of these options is to proceed to trial in the Superior Court of Justice, either by judge and jury or judge alone.
-Before having a trial in the Superior Court, an accused can conduct a Preliminary Hearing in the Ontario Court of Justice.
+Before having a trial in the Superior Court, an accused may be able to conduct a Preliminary Hearing in the Ontario Court of Justice.
 This hearing is either conducted to determine if the Crown has enough evidence to proceed to trial, or it is conducted to provide additional information to the Defence in advance of trial.
 A Preliminary Hearing allows the Defence to hear the testimony of witnesses who before this point may have only provided a written statement, which can provide very valuable information to be used at trial.

 A trial may be in front of a judge alone, in either the Ontario Court of Justice or the Superior Court of Justice, or it may be held in front of a judge and jury in the Superior Court of Justice.
 At all stages of a trial, the Crown has the sole burden to prove the guilt of the accused beyond a reasonable doubt.
 A criminal defence lawyer can ensure that the Charter rights of the accused are protected, which is done during a hearing at the trial stage.
 It is also the role of the criminal defence lawyer to point out to the trier of fact, whether a judge or a jury, that a reasonable doubt exists on the evidence introduced during the trial.